 }

 SensorManager is the class that we have to make use of to detect sensor availability.
-Just add the above code in the onCreate() function of the launcher Activity it check if ACCELEROMETER sensor is available.
+Just add the above code in the onCreate() function of the launcher Activity it checks if the ACCELEROMETER sensor is available.

-Note : ACCELEROMETER sensor is not available on Emulator so do check this code on your handheld device.
+Note: ACCELEROMETER sensor is not available on the Emulator so do check this code on your handheld device.

 Example: Detect Android Shake eventLet's take a very simple example, We will create a simple application with only one Activity containing a TextView.
 When the user shakes the phone the TextView text is updated to display the count i.e. number of times the shake event occurred.